acbilson/chaos-content/notes/bible-discoveries.md

 ### Tithes should go first to the Levite

 Most money goes to fund other things than the people who serve in what we'd call "fulltime ministry."
 This might be a mistake since the {{< backref src="/notes/tithe-goes-to-the-levites" >}}

+It may be worth exploring Paul's collection for the Jerusalem saints.
+If my understanding of priesthood is correct, the New Testament standard returns us to the "kingdom of priests" that the LORD describes to Moses, the image of God realized.
+Among other things, it would mean that every believer qualifies as a Levite, which would further generalize tithes from their current model, a kind of church-building-replaces-temple situation, to a shared pool for everyone.
+Hmmm, isn't that what Acts 2 describes?

 ### There are numerous views on the Bible and its composition